uva-cs/ugrads.cs/content/pages/capstone.md

-Title: BSCS Capstone
+Title: Capstone
 url: capstone.html
 save_as: capstone.html
-sortorder: 1
+sortorder: 10

-**Due to the Covid-19 pandemic, the capstone process for the upcoming academic year (2020-2021) will be quite different, and CS 4970/4971 will NOT be offered.
+**Due to the Covid-19 pandemic, the BSCS capstone process for the upcoming academic year (2020-2021) will be quite different, and CS 4970/4971 will NOT be offered.
 Read below for details.**

 # Academic year 2020-2021 Details